Package insert / prescribing information

 - currently have a condition that causes bleeding, such as a stomach ulcer

 - are allergic to Clopidogrel or other ingredients in Clopidogrel tablets.
-See the end of this leaflet for a complete list of ingredients in Clopidogrel tablets USP.
+See the end of this leaflet for a complete list of ingredients in Clopidogrel tablets.

 Before you take Clopidogrel tablets, tell your doctor if you: